 Using a hand or stand mixer with the whisk attachment, whisk the butter until smooth.

-Mix in 1 cup of C&H® Confectioners Sugar, followed by the vanilla extract.
-Then, once smooth, mix in the remaining half cup of C&H® Confectioners Sugar.
+Mix in 1 cup of C&H® Powdered Sugar, followed by the vanilla extract.
+Then, once smooth, mix in the remaining half cup of C&H® Powdered Sugar.

 If it's too thick, mix in 1 tablespoon of milk or water to help thin it out.